-April 21, 2015, Google starts using “mobile-friendliness” as a ranking factor for mobile search.
-In layman’s terms, that means that if your website is mobile-friendly, mobile-ready or responsive (these terms are interchangeable), when someone does a Google search on their mobile phone, your website will rank higher than a website that is not mobile-friendly or responsive.
+Google started using “mobile-friendliness” as a ranking factor for mobile search.
+In layman’s terms, that means that if your website is mobile friendly, mobile ready or responsive (these terms are interchangeable), when someone does a Google search on their mobile phone, your website will rank higher than a website that is not mobile friendly or responsive.
 This is good news if you already have a responsive website.
-This is a wakeup call for those websites that are not mobile-ready.
+This is a wake-up call for those websites that are not mobile-ready.

 According to Smart Insights, 80% of internet users own a smartphone.
 The majority of these users search for products or services using both their laptop/desktop and their smartphone.
 47% use a tablet.
 The trend is clear – as browsers improve on smartphones and tablets, more and more people use these mobile devices for internet searches.

 Google’s Mobile Friendly Announcement

 Google’s announcement of the April 21st algorithm change comes on the heels of this trend.
 Their goal is to remain number 1 in search and as the number of searches on mobile devices increases, Google needs to return the most relevant and user-friendly results to these mobile users.